Your cart is currently empty

-The bike shop first opened its doors in May of 1992; an obscure off the beaten track one man bicycle repair shop on Oscar Street, in the heart of the beautiful neighbourhood of Fairfield.
+The shop first opened its doors in May of 1992; an obscure off the beaten track one man bicycle repair shop on Oscar Street, in the heart of the beautiful neighborhood of Fairfield.
 It was Richard Miller’s dream to create a shop that catered to the everyday cyclist.
-In the era of racing bikes and mountain bikes, his shop was going to cater to the non-competitive cyclist: cycle tourists, commuters, cargo carrying and pleasure cycling.
+In the era of racing bikes and mountain bikes, his shop was going to cater to the non-competitive cyclist: cycle tourists, as well as cargo carrying and pleasure cycling commuters.
 Whether it was leather saddles, pannier bags, racks, baskets, bells, trailers or lights, his shop was going to offer a delightful range of fittings to make cycling more enjoyable and practical.
 He was also tired of hearing that people couldn’t get this or that thing because shops wouldn’t bring them in.
 He was going to have the best selection of ordinary things, like tires and bells and baskets.

-Today, the Fairfield Bicycle Shop remains committed to the non-competitive cyclist – not because they are “bad” but because other shops do it (sell racing bikes) very well.
-The same goes for mountain bikes.
-What we do is continue to offer a wide selection of urban and hybrid bikes but with the addition of e-bikes and motor kits, recumbent bikes and trikes, and a growing family of cargo bikes in all configurations.
-Our repair shop has grown to six benches and is the only shop repairing all makes of e-bike repair.
-Our total staff in now over a dozen and who together contribute centuries of experience as cyclists, advocates, educators, and industry veterans.
+Today, the Fairfield Bicycle Shop remains committed to the non-competitive cyclist.
+We continue to offer a wide selection of urban and hybrid bikes, but with the addition of e-bikes and motor kits, and a growing family of recumbent bikes and trikes in all configurations.
+Our repair shop has grown to six benches and our total staff is now over a dozen and who together contribute centuries of experience as cyclists, advocates, educators, and industry veterans.
 Together, we keep the essential chemistry of a brick and mortar, pen and paper shop of the past going while adopting the Facebook/website/Instagram necessities of the present.
-The Fairfield Bicycle Shop remains committed being a real shop with real people who ride bikes and have lives (but we’ll also try to be superhuman and get back to your email request the same day).
+Fairfield Bicycle Shop remains committed being a real shop with real people who ride bikes and have lives (but we’ll also do our darndest to get back to your email request the same day).
 Thank you to everyone whose work, whether they know it or not, has made this shop what it is today.